MiningMath

 Optimized Pushbacks

 The idea is to make each optimized period represent biennial, triennial, or decennial plans.
-MiningMath allows you to do it easily by simply adjusting some constraints to fit with the timeframe selected, as shown in the example below.
+MiningMath allows you to do it easily by simply adjusting some constraints to fit with the timeframe selected.
 Try to run with and without dump/total productions to check potential bottlenecks and impacts on waste profiles, which could be useful for fleet management exercises.
 Also, test with wider mining widths than required, as this is a complex non-linear constraint and you might find better shapes without losing value.
 Notice that in this example, the processing was not fully achieved, and this kind of approach helps us to understand which constraints are interfering the most in the results.

 Example